 2h 53m @ 150 mph

 As you might guess, this way of crossing the Appalachian Mountains is much more gradual than the PRR Main Line and B&O Main Line.
-This alignment, if you could add an additional track to the whole thing, has the best chance so far to sustain speeds above 100 mph.
+If you could add an additional track to the whole thing, this alignment has the best chance so far to sustain speeds above 100 mph.
 The downside is that it misses all of the railroad towns between Altona and Greensburg.
 If I were going to place HSR crossing Pennsylvania, this is the route I would take.
-The, theoretical, extra 30 minutes is worth the reduction in cost and engineering challenge over the PRR Main line.
+The theoretical extra 30 minutes is worth the reduction in cost and engineering challenges over the PRR Mainline.

 In my defense, I took my puppy for a long walk this weekend.
 That has to count for something, right?